AmberLynnR33/AmberLynnR33/README.md

-Hi, I'm @AmberLynnR33, or Amber for short!
+# Hi, I'm @AmberLynnR33, or Amber for short!

-I love coding and writing, and this is the home to projects I completed in high school and university (with instructor permission), and on my free time.

-Currently my favourite coding language is Java, but I also know Python 3.x and am learning Javascript and C!
+I'm a computer science student with a passion for coding, math and writing.
+This is the home to my personal projects, and ones from school (with instructor permission, of course).

+## Languages

+- Java
+- Python 3.x

+The basics to:

+- Javascript
+- C

-Hobbies:
+## Hobbies:

 - Working on my website (see my pinned repos!)
 - Crocheting